bla-ce/herve/README.md

 ### Why Herve has been built and why would you use it?

-To gain a deeper knowledge of computer architecture and how the CPU works at the instruction level, I wanted to build projects in Assembly.
+To gain a deeper knowledge of computer architecture, networking and how the CPU works at the instruction level, I wanted to build projects in Assembly.

 But let's be real, spending hours to just write basic functions like `to_string` or `strlen` is not the most exciting or rewarding thing.